bdslab/EXTRARNAS/README.md

 ```

 *(You don't need to specify extra complex classpath flags since it's a "fat" jar containing all its dependencies).*

+### Current limitations

+mmCIF→PDB conversion for bundled PDB entries may fail in a small number of cases because of placeholder crystallographic records produced by [BeEM](https://github.com/kad-ecoli/BeEM/).

 ## License